The reason a good hypnotherapist won’t work with you

 But is it anyone’s fault?
 The wife for making her husband do something he didn’t want to do?; The husband for not putting his foot down and saying no?
 The hypnotherapist for taking his money?
 I can’t fault the lady here, because she had his best interests at heart, and it’s lovely that this man put his wife’s request before his own desires.
 I do believe that the hypnotherapist should have explained the process, and how hypnotherapy works before committing to a session and accepting money.
 Perhaps the hypnotherapist in question did not know this.
 Unfortunately in the UK, the field of Hypnotherapy is not yet regulated.
 Some people out there, who call themselves hypnotherapists, do not actually have any good training or education.
 Unfortunately you can go online and certify yourself within days.

 Of course there are respected and talented hypnotherapists and they have been well trained, and have met strict guidelines, and have demonstrable skills to achieve the respected qualifications that are available, Such as the HPD qualification.
-Meaning that once these qualifications are held, you can register with professional bodies such as the General Hypnotherapy Register and the CNHC, and these have strict ethics and code of conduct.
+Meaning that once these qualifications are held, you can register with professional bodies such as the National Council for Hypnotherapy and the CNHC, and these have strict ethics and code of conduct.
 When seeking the help of a hypnotherapist ensure they are registered with a reputable body, and have good education.

 My clients make my world go around.
 This is my job, but if I do not believe I can truly help you, I won’t take your money.
 I do not believe that would be ethical.
 I love this industry, I love the changes I have seen people make using hypnotherapy, and that I get to be a part of this with my clients, but I run my practice on my values: Empathy, Integrity, and honesty.
 I can empathise with this man’s situation of course, but I wouldn’t sleep well at night, if I had not actually educated the man correctly and taken his hard earned money when he was never going to apply the commitment that successful hypnotherapy requires.
 As the saying goes you can lead a horse to water, but you cannot make it drink.